whyline/migrate-mongoose/README.md

 ### Roadmap
 - Add option to use a different collection instead of the default `migrations` collection
-- Transpile ES6 migration files to ES5 automatically when running migrations

 ### How to contribute